ga-wdi-exercises/project1/readme.md

 ---

-### Potential Project Ideas
+### Project Choices

-##### Blackjack
+#### Blackjack
-Make a one player game where people down on their luck can lose all their money by guessing which card the computer will deal next!
+Make a one-player game where the computer deals and the user plays according to the rules of blackjack.

+*Bonus:*
+ * Add multi-player support
+ * Add Computer AI

-##### Concentration
+#### Concentration
 Sometimes just called "Memory", it's a card game in which all of the cards are laid face down on a surface and two cards are flipped face up over each turn.
 If you get all the matching cards, you've won!

+*Bonus:*
+  * Let the user choose from different 'decks'
+  * Add timers / scoring based on timers
+  * Think of some fun way to modify the rules of

-##### Self-scoring Trivia
+#### Self-scoring Trivia
+Pre-load your app with some questions and answers.

-Test your wits & knowledge with whatever-the-heck you know about (so you can actually win).
+Test the user's wits & knowledge with whatever-the-heck you know about (so you can actually win).
 Guess answers, have the computer tell you how right you are!

+*Bonus:*
+  * Add time-based scoring
+  * Track scores across games (even if the page is reloaded)
+  * Allow users to compete against each other on a high-score board.

+#### Flash-Cards
+Pre-load your app with some data, and let the user flip through them quickly (back or front), and use the keyboard flip the card, and to mark whether they got it right or not.
+Track which cards were incorrect, and re-display them until the user gets them right!

+*Bonus:*
+  * Track scores over time (even if the page is reloaded)
+  * Include images on one or both sides of the flash card
+  * Let the user add flash cards (don't need to be saved across refreshes)

 ---